lmustafa/signup/README.md

--  **Client-Side Validation**: The SignUp component includes real-time client-side validation to ensure valid inputs before submission.
-Both the Email and Password fields are validated; the email uses a regular expression, and the password is checked for length.
-Errors are visually communicated to users, enhancing usability and reducing frustration.
+-  **Client-Side Validation**: The SignUp component features real-time client-side validation to ensure that inputs are valid before submission.
+The email field is validated using a regular expression, while the password field is checked for length requirements.
+Any errors are communicated visually to users, improving usability and minimizing frustration.
+Additionally, the Sign Up button is disabled until all fields are correctly filled, preventing the submission of incomplete data to the server.

 -  **Server-Side Validation**: The handleSubmit function checks for server-side errors, such as the existence of a user with the same email, and alerts the user, guiding them to sign in instead.